nas3ts/terminal-themes/README.md

 ![Emodipt Custom Theme Screenshot](screenshot.png)

-A custom theme for **Oh My Posh**, edited from the `emodipt-extend` theme to enhance the terminal's appearance and functionality.
+A custom terminal theme to enhance the terminal's appearance and functionality.

 ## Installation